 Contrary to popular belief, the new employee onboarding process should begin before an employee joins.

 The sooner the new employee begins to get a gist of their new role, the company culture, and policies - the better.
 Before we begin, make sure you have an employee onboarding software.
-I highly recommend using GoCo.
+I highly recommend using Gusto.
 I've tried several and there's the most streamlined.
 Plus, they have a 1 month free trial.

 To make that possible, do this before day one:

 1. Create a Job Offer Letter & Get it Signed

 Once everything’s good to go, and the candidate has verbally agreed to join your team, the very next step is to have them sign a job offer letter and “seal the deal.”

 The job offer letter is a document that should include:

 - A statement about the candidate being accepted for the role